-*Just a note that Deplin is also used to treat anxiety and depression.
+Deplin is also used to treat anxiety and depression.
 These can be of symptoms of a folate deficiency.

 Should I supplement folic acid?

-No. Using folic acid is not advised.
+No. Folic acid use is not advised.

 Folic acid is the oxidized form of folate.
 It can block folate receptors in some kids, making problems worse.

 Will smaller amounts of folinic acid or L-5MTHF help if my child has CFD?

 Small amounts of folinic acid or L-5MTHF are used to support methylation, but are not necessarily enough to boost levels of folate in the cerebral spinal fluid.
 If your child has CFD, your doctor can help find the correct dose of Leucovorin for your child.

 Do folate levels change as a child ages?